-(b) The apportionment of employees' salaries and wages which are chargeable to more than one sponsored agreement or other cost objective will be accomplished by methods which will-

-(1) be in accordance with Sections A.2 and C;

-(2) produce an equitable distribution of charges for employee's activities; and

-(3) distinguish the employees' direct activities from their F&A activities.

-(c) In the use of any methods for apportioning salaries, it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
+- (b) The apportionment of employees' salaries and wages which are chargeable to more than one sponsored agreement or other cost objective will be accomplished by methods which will- - (1) Be in accordance with Sections A.2 and C of this Appendix; - (2) Produce an equitable distribution of charges for employee's activities; and - (3) Distinguish the employees' direct activities from their F&A activities. - (c) In the use of any methods for apportioning salaries, it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
-Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.

-(d) There is no single best method for documenting the distribution of charges for personal services.
-Methods for apportioning salaries and wages, however, must meet the criteria specified in subsection b.(2).
+Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate. - (d) There is no single best method for documenting the distribution of charges for personal services.
+Methods for apportioning salaries and wages, however, must meet the criteria specified in subsection J.10.b.(2) of this Appendix.
 Examples of acceptable methods are contained in subsection c.
-Other methods that meet the criteria specified in subsection b.(2) also shall be deemed acceptable, if a mutually satisfactory alternative agreement is reached.

-(2) Criteria for Acceptable Methods.

-(a) The payroll distribution system will

-(i) be incorporated into the official records of the institution;

-(ii) reasonably reflect the activity for which the employee is compensated by the institution; and

-(iii) encompass both sponsored and all other activities on an integrated basis, but may include the use of subsidiary records.
-(Compensation for incidental work described in subsection a need not be included.)

-(b) The method must recognize the principle of after-the-fact confirmation or determination so that costs distributed represent actual costs, unless a mutually satisfactory alternative agreement is reached.
+Other methods that meet the criteria specified in subsection J.10.b.(2) of this Appendix also shall be deemed acceptable, if a mutually satisfactory alternative agreement is reached. - (2) Criteria for Acceptable Methods. - (a) The payroll distribution system will be incorporated into the official records of the institution; reasonably reflect the activity for which the employee is compensated by the institution; and encompass both sponsored and all other activities on an integrated basis, but may include the use of subsidiary records.
+(Compensation for incidental work described in subsection a need not be included.) - (b) The method must recognize the principle of after-the-fact confirmation or determination so that costs distributed represent actual costs, unless a mutually satisfactory alternative agreement is reached.
 Direct cost activities and F&A cost activities may be confirmed by responsible persons with suitable means of verification that the work was performed.
-Confirmation by the employee is not a requirement for either direct or F&A cost activities if other responsible persons make appropriate confirmations. (c) The payroll distribution system will allow confirmation of activity allocable to each sponsored agreement and each of the categories of activity needed to identify F&A costs and the functions to which they are allocable.
-The activities chargeable to F&A cost categories or the major functions of the institution for employees whose salaries must be apportioned (see subsection b.(1)b)), if not initially identified as separate categories, may be subsequently distributed by any reasonable method mutually agreed to, including, but not limited to, suitably conducted surveys, statistical sampling procedures, or the application of negotiated fixed rates.

-(d) Practices vary among institutions and within institutions as to the activity constituting a full workload.
+Confirmation by the employee is not a requirement for either direct or F&A cost activities if other responsible persons make appropriate confirmations. - (c) The payroll distribution system will allow confirmation of activity allocable to each sponsored agreement and each of the categories of activity needed to identify F&A costs and the functions to which they are allocable.
+The activities chargeable to F&A cost categories or the major functions of the institution for employees whose salaries must be apportioned (see subsection J.10.b.(1)(b) of this Appendix), if not initially identified as separate categories, may be subsequently distributed by any reasonable method mutually agreed to, including, but not limited to, suitably conducted surveys, statistical sampling procedures, or the application of negotiated fixed rates. - (d) Practices vary among institutions and within institutions as to the activity constituting a full workload.
 Therefore, the payroll distribution system may reflect categories of activities expressed as a percentage distribution of total activities.